 When one thinks of the UAE, usually Dubai and Abu Dhabi are first to come to mind.
-However these are just two of seven Emirates…there are five more: Sharjah, Ajman, Umm al-Quwain, Ras Al Khaimah and Fujairah.
-Here’s a look at what to do in each of them.
+However, these are just two of seven Emirates.
+There are in fact five more: Sharjah, Ajman, Umm al-Quwain, Ras Al Khaimah and Fujairah.
+Here’s a look at what to do in each of them:

 The third largest emirate, Sharjah is the UAE’s cultural capital, known for its beautiful mosques, gold souk and Sharjah National Park.
 You will uncover hidden gems in the Pearl of the Gulf, such as the King Faisal Mosque; Souk Al Arsah, one of the UAE’s oldest souks; the renovated Fort of Sharjah, a former ruling family residence built in 1820; and the Heart of Sharjah, a cultural heritage site with galleries and museums.
 Personally, I am particularly fascinated by the Calligraphy Museum where local and international calligraphers showcase Arabic calligraphy on paper, wood, canvas and ceramic.